Mirantis/rally-plugins/README.md

   delete it then
 - kubernetes: create namespace and namespaced pod with hostPath volume, check it with check command and delete it then
+- kubernetes: create namespace, create PV and PVC, create namespaced pod with PVC and delete it then
+- kubernetes: create namespace, create PV and PVC, create namespaced pod with PVC, check it with check command and delete it then

+>>>>>>> Add local PVC testing
 For more details how to run and analyze tests, see `docs\source` directory.